sensu/sensu-go/RBAC.md

 7. An Agent may be granted access in an automated or manual fashion to modify other Entities or create Events associated with those Entities in any Environment.

+8. A User may have a Role.

+9. A User may have more than one Role.

+10. A Role may be granted read access to Organizations.

+11. A Role may be granted access to manage Organizations, Environments, and Groups.

 #### Examples

 **Given a single Environment:**

 The Developers group has four checks with sensitive information in their event payloads.
-The Developers group has Read/Write access to those checks.
+The Developers group has read/write access to those checks.

 The Developers group also have five checks that anyone can read.
-The Developers group has Read/Write access to those checks.
+The Developers group has read/write access to those checks.

-Another group of users, Support, does not have Read or Write access to the sensitive checks, but does have Read access to the non-sensitive checks and associated events.
+Another group of users, Support, does not have read or write access to the sensitive checks, but does have read access to the non-sensitive checks and associated events.

 **Given a company (e.g. GE):**